-The Town of Cedarburg has increased in population over the last 30 years, following the same pattern as Ozaukee County as a whole (Table 1).
+The Town of Cedarburg has increased in population over the last 50 years, following the same pattern as Ozaukee County as a whole (Table 1).
 The largest percent change in population for both the Town and the County occurred between 1970 and 1980, with increases of 38.9% and 23.0% respectively.
-Other cities and villages in Ozaukee County experienced similar growth over the decades.
+Other cities and villages in Ozaukee County have experienced similar growth over the last five decades.

-Among the cities and villages that border the Town, the City of Mequon maintains the highest population at 22,643, while the Village of Grafton has the lowest with 10,464.
-The Town of Cedarburg's population, according to the last Census, is 5,550.
+Among the cities and villages that border the Town, the City of Mequon maintains the highest 2020 population at 25,142, while the Village of Grafton has the lowest with 12,094.
+The Town of Cedarburg's 2020 population, according to the 2020 Census, is 6,162.